How SUVN-502 works

 SUVN-502 in clinical trials

-Preclinical data from the study conducted in animal models, presented in a poster by the company, revealed that SUVN-502 was successful in penetrating the central nervous system, and was effective in reversing memory deficit in adult rats.
+Preclinical data from a study conducted in animal models, presented in a poster by the company, revealed that SUVN-502 was successful in penetrating the central nervous system and was effective in reversing memory deficits in adult rats.
 SUVN-502 was also found to reverse memory deficits associated with aging.

 The treatment is now being investigated for its safety and effectiveness in patients with moderate Alzheimer’s disease in a Phase 2 clinical trial (NCT02580305).
-The double-blind, multicenter, randomized, placebo-controlled trial is recruiting up to 537 participants at 70 locations across the U.S.
+The double-blind, multicenter, randomized, placebo-controlled trial has recruited 563 participants from 70 locations across the U.S.

-The primary goal of this study is to measure cognition changes in the participants, using the Alzheimer’s disease assessment scale-cognitive subscale score.
-Secondary goals include changes in behavioral disturbance and cognitive aspects of mental function in patients.
+The primary goal of this study is to measure cognitive changes in the participants, using the Alzheimer’s disease assessment scale-cognitive subscale score.
+Secondary endpoints include changes in behavioral disturbance and cognitive aspects of mental function in patients.
+Recruitment has finished and the study is estimated to be completed in October of 2019.

 Alzheimers News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.